-From 2008 through 2016, Mr. DiPasquale was named a “New Jersey Super Lawyer” by New Jersey Monthly Magazine.
-In 2016, Mr. DiPasquale was named to the “New Jersey Top 100” list by Super Lawyers.
+From 2008 through 2017, Mr. DiPasquale was named a “New Jersey Super Lawyer” by New Jersey Monthly Magazine.
+In 2016 and 2017, Mr. DiPasquale was named to the “New Jersey Top 100” list by Super Lawyers.

 Joseph J. DiPasquale was selected by The Best Lawyers in America 2016 and 2017 Editions as one of the “Best Lawyers” in the practice areas of Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law.

 From 2008 through 2017, Mr. DiPasquale has been awarded an AV rating, recognizing very high to preeminent legal ability and professionalism, by LexisNexis Martindale-Hubbell, the leading directory of legal professionals.